DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 *Difficulty: easy*

- Bitcoin core is the main software implementation of the Bitcoin protocol.
-It will give you a full node that validates all transactions.
+ Bitcoin Core is the main software implementation of the Bitcoin protocol.
+Once up and running it will give you a full node that validates all transactions and makes you a first class Bitcoin citizen!

 Before starting, you should have a basic understanding about what it means to run a full node.
-If you don’t use a VPN or Tor whit Bitcoin Core, your IP-address will be exposed to the network.
+If you don’t use a VPN or Tor whith Bitcoin Core, your IP-address will be exposed to the network.
 From a privacy standpoint, that should be avoided.
-It’ll tell everyone that a Bitcoin full node is running on your IP-address.
+It will tell everyone that a Bitcoin full node is running on your IP-address.
 It’s also possible to connect transactions you do with your full node and your IP-address for someone who’s monitoring the network.
-This is still a huge improvement compared to trusting various third-party wallet providers.
+This is still an improvement compared to trusting most third-party wallet providers.
 But it’s a pretty easy fix to improve it even more.

 A VPN is an easy solution.
-This will improve your privacy, but you trust the VPN provider to not share any logs.
+This will improve your privacy.
+You trust the VPN provider to not share any logs.
 If Bitcoin isn’t illegal in your jurisdiction, that shouldn’t be too big of a deal.
-If you´re using a VPN you´ll probably not be able to open ports.
-That´s needed if you want to accept inbound connections (so people can download data from you).
-That won´t affect the validation or broadcasting, but you´ll help the network a bit less.
+If you´re using a VPN you´ll probably only be able to make outgoing connections (you can't open ports).
+That won´t affect the validation or broadcasting, but you´ll help the network a bit less since others can't download data from you.

 An even better solution is to run the node over Tor.
 This’ll make your node very private.
 Downloading the blockchain over Tor can be very slow.
-So, it might be a good idea to first download the blockchain and then configure the node to run over Tor.
+So, it might be a good idea to first download the blockchain (maybe with a VPN) and then configure the node to run over Tor.
 How to configure Bitcoin Core with Tor will be at the end of this guide.

 Start by downloading the latest version of Bitcoin Core at https://bitcoincore.org/.
 Make sure that you download SHA256SUMS.asc (should be at the link “Verify release signatures”) and Bitcoin Core Release Signing Keys, laanwj-releases.asc (on the link v0.11.0+).

 Before installing, you should always verify the digital signature of the downloaded file.
 That eliminates many attack vectors.

 The easiest way to do this is with the GnuPGP and the command line.
-For more information on how to download and use GnuPGP, check out this section [Validate signatures]( https://github.com/HelgeHunding/guides/blob/master/hodl-guide/hodl-guide_10_preparations.md#first-steps)
+For more information on how to download and use GnuPGP, check out the section [First steps]( https://github.com/HelgeHunding/guides/blob/master/hodl-guide/hodl-guide_10_preparations.md#first-steps) where we validate signatures.
+The process is a little bit different for Bitcoin Core, but the start is the same.

 First, we need to change the active directory.
 This is done with the command “cd”.